Napuu/digitraffic-ais-capture/README.md

 # digitraffic-ais-capture

-Capture Digitraffic AIS messages of certain ships and write them to file.
+Capture Digitraffic AIS messages of all ships available from Digitraffic API.

 1. `pip3 install paho-mqtt`
-2. Edit `mmsi_map` at listener.py to include ships you wan't
-3. `python3 listener.py`
+2. `python3 listener.py`

-Data is written to files of format `vessel_locations_{shortname}_{mmsi}`
+Data is written to a single file `digitraffic_ais_raw`.
 Each row at file represents a single GeoJSON Point Feature.
+Also known as *GeoJSONSeq*.